julianprester/nomadlistscraper/README.md

-# nomadlistscraper
+# 💻🏖️ nomadlistscraper
-Scraping nomadlist.com to understand the movements of digital nomads
+Scraping [Nomad List](https://nomadlist.com) to understand the movements of digital nomads.